After birth, depending on how well you are, you and your baby will be cared for at one of two places: Birthcare or Auckland City Hospital.

-Should you require more complex care following birth, you will be admitted to one of our postnatal wards at Auckland City Hospital.
-This includes Wards 98 and Tamaki.
+If you need more complex care following birth, you will stay in one of our postnatal wards at Auckland City Hospital.
+This includes Wards 96, 98, and Tāmaki Ward.

 The length of your stay will vary according to your individual needs.
 On average, women who have had a vaginal birth will stay up to 48 hours and women who have had a caesarean section will stay up to five days.